DoctorWkt/SwiVM/journal.md

 It took a while but I got the handling of the stack pointer right.
 Now I can take a trap, do some work and return from interrupt.
 Haven't tried an exception or interrupt yet.

+## Wed 21 Aug 13:48:29 AEST 2019

+I think I might step back for a while and grok how the simulated CPU in em.c receives and deals with clock ticks; also, is there a simulated disk, how does it work, how does it do interrupts?
+Ditto the keyboard/screen device.

+Notes:
+ + There's a 4M RAM file system.
+It seems to be loaded into memory at the top.
+ + These fault values look interesting: FTIMER = timer interrupt, FKEYBD = keyboard interrupt.
+ + It looks like the timer fires periodically, raising an interrupt and setting the fault to FTIMER.
+ + Similarly, the keyboard is polled regularly.
+When there's a keypress, an interrupt is raised and the fault is set to FKEYBD.
+ + The BIN kernel-instruction reads from the 1-byte keyboard buffer.
+ + The BOUT kernel-instruction writes one byte out.
+This is sent with the Unix write(2) syscall, so that there is no output buffer.
+ + As the filesystem is in memory, there's no I/O interrupts for this.

+There are some instructions which I should deal with:
+ + HALT: I think I can implement this by moving to a HALT state and staying there forever.
+ + IDLE: This is different from NOP in that the CPU stays in IDLE until there is an interrupt.
+I can use an IDLE state for this.
+ + I can't do the MCPY and friends instructions.
+Not the FP instructions or the NET instructions.
+ + BIN and BOUT I have already mentioned.
+ + CYC: not sure what it does.
+ + MSIZ: get the size of memory into A.
+ + TIME: sets a timeout.
+ + LVAD: load a virtual address.
+This seems to be the address that caused the most recent MMU fault: FMEM, FRPAGE, FWPAGE.
+Should be easy enough to implement.
+But I do need to propagate the MMU errors as faults.

+So, my ideas.
+Into the CPU, have a clock tick line, a keyboard data available line (and a 1-byte buffer).
+Ditto an output ready line (and a 1-byte buffer).
+All three status lines raise an interrupt when they go high.
+The faults would be FTIMER, FKEYBD and a new one, FTERMOUT for terminal output.

+Question: which of the above instructions does the OS use?
+ + BIN, BOUT, IVEC, TIME, LVAD, MSIZ, PDIR, SPAG, HALT, CYC.

+I guess I can read up some CYC to see what it does.
+No, it's commented out so I can ignore CYC!
+I've implemented IDLE, HALT and MSIZ.
+I've added a clock tick line from outside the CPU which raises an interrupt when it goes high.
+I haven't tried these yet, but the code still runs the fred.c which causes a trap and then HALTs.